Rukario/Schande/README.md

 some command like "python -x" to this file but dunno myself, you linux guys can figure it out.
 ```

-Schande.bat on first run will create a new file: Schande.cd, open it in your favorite text editor and add a rule there (to establish your capabilities to open and edit it), refer to the premade Schande.cd for inspiration.
+2. Schande.bat on first run will create a new file: Schande.cd, open it in your favorite text editor and add a rule there (to establish your capabilities to open and edit it), refer to the premade Schande.cd for inspiration.

+3A.
+Paranoids: (H)elp, (V)iew page source

+3B.
+Braves: (I)nput